Chair - Professor Laura McAllister

 Peter was a Board Member of Cycling England until its demise in

-Limited.
-He was recently appointed to the Board of England
+April 2011.
+He was appointed to the Board of England Athletics

-Athletics as Vice Chair and Chair Elect.
-He holds no other
+as Chair in October 2012.
+He holds no other Ministerial public

 Peter was made a CBE in 2008 in recognition of his services to